 and palaces complexes in minute detail, as in

-present case.
-The Barakat Gallery has secured
+the present case.
+The Barakat Gallery has

-the services of Professor Lambert (University of
+secured the services of Professor Lambert

-Birmingham), a renowned expert in the
+(University of Birmingham), a renowned expert in

-decipherment and translation of cuneiform, to
+the decipherment and translation of cuneiform,

-examine and process the information on these
+to examine and process the information on

-analysis of this tablet:
+his analysis of this tablet:

 administrative document from the period of the